codefordallas/codefordallas.github.io/docs/Linting_Prettier.md

 ### Variable Explanations

-The `env` variable is used to [specify environments](https://eslint.org/docs/latest/use/configure/language-options#specifying-environments):
+The `env` variable is generally used to [specify environments](https://eslint.org/docs/latest/use/configure/language-options#specifying-environments) like:
 - implements [es2021](https://eslint.org/docs/latest/rules/logical-assignment-operators), which includes operator assignments
 - tells linter that it will be run in the browser

 The `extends` variable allows us to [extend the config file](https://eslint.org/docs/latest/use/configure/configuration-files#extending-configuration-files).
 We have:
+- `react-app` (more on this [here](https://stackoverflow.com/a/59633134/10474024))
+- [prettier](https://github.com/prettier/eslint-plugin-prettier#installation)

+In the additional `plugins` section (more on plugin configuration can be found [here](https://eslint.org/docs/latest/use/configure/plugins)):
+- [jsx-ally](https://www.npmjs.com/package/eslint-plugin-jsx-a11y) (this could instead have been an extension as per [here](https://www.npmjs.com/package/eslint-plugin-jsx-a11y))

+<u>Prior</u> extensions used (should you want to review for your own projects):
 - [eslint:recommended](https://eslint.org/docs/latest/use/configure/configuration-files#using-eslintrecommended) for what the linter suggests
-- a [plugin](https://eslint.org/docs/latest/use/configure/configuration-files#using-a-configuration-from-a-plugin) for React recommendations ... more on plugin configuration can be found [here](https://eslint.org/docs/latest/use/configure/plugins)
+- a [plugin](https://eslint.org/docs/latest/use/configure/configuration-files#using-a-configuration-from-a-plugin) for React recommendations
-- [prettier](https://github.com/prettier/eslint-plugin-prettier#installation)

 The `parserOptions` allows us to configure a [custom parser](https://eslint.org/docs/latest/use/configure/parser).
 We currently have ours set to latest `ecmaVersion` and using [module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) for `sourceType`.